madslundt/cloud-media-scripts/README.md

 To unmount run `./umount.remote all`

-To read more about Rclone configuration go to their docs by [clicking here](https://rclone.org/docs/).
+To read more about Rclone configuration go to their docs [here](https://rclone.org/docs/).

 ## Setup
 ### Rclone setup